jaredly/j3/Roadmap.md

 - [x] NEWNODEAFTER from the Fixture plugin isn't working now

 # NExt step:
-- [ ] history collapsing, really now
+- [x] history collapsing, really now
-- [ ] fix the history regression, probably by checking timestamps on the most recent history item.
+- [x] fix the history regression, probably by checking timestamps on the most recent history item.
+  - OK I think a size check is sufficient.
+It looks like it's just a weird interaction between my state loading/saving, and HMR.
+So it won't impact a production build.

 # RICH TEXT NODES